TannerByrd/TannerByrdGitHubNotes/Lab8/readme.md

 **Code of Ethics** - A code of ethics is created to establish the appropiate behaviors for an organization.
 ACM created a code for the computing discipline because the organization is computer centralized, therefore appropiate ethics regarding computers is required.

+**Code of Ethis and AUP** - A code of ethics is a list of appropiate behaviors for an organization and an AUP is a list of the appropiate usage of a technology service such as an open wifi network.

+**AUP Policy** - The Information Disclaimer policy for Virginia Tech specifies that individuals using their computers are subject to their laws and policies.
+It also states that Virginia Tech is not responsible for information or materials that are not their own. https://vt.edu/acceptable-use.html

+### Intellectual Property

+**WIPO** -
 # Conclusion